-The increase in cyberattacks and proliferation of web-borne threats has made web filtering for Managed Service Providers one of the most important, and profitable, opportunities for MSPs.
+The increase in cyberattacks and proliferation of web-based threats has made web filtering for Managed Service Providers one of the most important, and profitable, opportunities for MSPs.
 However, not all MSPs have started offering a web filtering service to their clients, even though web filtering is now an essential cybersecurity defense

 Why is web filtering for Managed Service Providers now so important?
 Listed below – and in a useful infographic – are some of the reasons why businesses need to control the websites that can be visited by their employees and why web filtering for Managed Service Providers is an important addition to any MSPs service stack.